toralf/torutils/README.md

 to protect a Tor relay against a DDoS attack at TCP/IP level.
 The goal is to prevent an malicous ip to open too much TLS connections whilst other should open more than 1.

-[These](./doc/network-metric.svg) metrics show how those attacks are handled (2 Tor relays at the same ip, green line belongs to CPU).
+[These](./doc/network-metric.svg) metrics show the time response to those attacks (the green line in the most upper graph belongs to the Tor cpu usage, the most lower graph shows the blocking behaviour for the socket count).
 Details are in issue [40636](https://gitlab.torproject.org/tpo/core/tor/-/issues/40636) and [40093](https://gitlab.torproject.org/tpo/community/support/-/issues/40093#note_2841393) of the [Tor project](https://www.torproject.org/).